“…the ability to be “at leisure” is one of the basic powers of the human soul.”

 12 and up (Beware- kids this age may actually beat you at these games!)
 You may be surprised at how good your kids may be at these games.
 This is a great way for them to build self-esteem.
 It’s a big deal when you beat Dad at Splendor!
 Click the links to hear Alicia explain the group games that we like to play.

 |Splendor||Codenames||One Night||Settlers of Catan|

-Sleeping Game – Dad “sleeps” in a chair and kids try to take something from him before he can grab them.
-If he touches you, kids have to start from the beginning
+Sleeping Game – Dad “sleeps” in a chair and kids sneak up and try to take something from him before he can grab them.
+If he touches anyone, that child must start from the beginning.

 Quiet Game – First person who talks is out.
 Love it.